The Motherload is an interactive live gameshow where two teams compete for the crown of Ultimate Queen Mumma.

 for full details of supporters and community partners >>

-We acknowledge all palawa pakana people, who have continuously practiced art and culture on this island for over fifty thousand years.
-Always was, always will be.
+We acknowledge all First Nations people of lutruwita / Tasmania, who have continuously practiced art and culture on this island for over fifty thousand years.